Diana Taurasi: Personal life

-Taylor expected to give birth to the couple's second child on October 6, 2021, but the baby was late.
-After a Game 4 loss of the semifinals, Taurasi played in a winner-take-all Game 5 that would decide whether the Phoenix Mercury would play in the 2021 WNBA finals.
-After a Game 5 win on October 8, 2021, Taurasi had a message for Taylor in her post-game interview, closing it with "Hold it in babe, I'm coming".
-Taurasi then flew from Las Vegas, where the game took place, back to Phoenix, arriving in time to witness Taylor give birth on October 9, 2021, at 4:24am to the couple's first daughter.
+Taylor expected to give birth to the couple's second child on October 6, 2021, but the pregnancy lasted beyond the due date.
+After a Game 4 loss in the semifinals, Taurasi played in a winner-take-all Game 5 that would decide whether the Phoenix Mercury would play in the 2021 WNBA finals.
+After a Game 5 win on October 8, 2021, Taurasi had a message for Taylor in her post-game interview, closing with "Hold it in babe, I'm coming."
+Taurasi then flew from Las Vegas, where the game took place, back to Phoenix, arriving in time to witness Taylor give birth to their daughter—Isla Taurasi-Taylor—on October 9, 2021, at 4:24 am; with Taurasi by her side mere hours after Taurasi played the Las Vegas Aces in Las Vegas for game five of the 2021 WNBA Semifinals.

+Endorsements

+Taurasi has partnered with Nike for over 2 decades, since 2004.
+She debuted her signature sneaker, the Air Taurasi, in 2005 and then released a second edition, the Shox DT, the following year.
+She is set to release a sneaker, the Nike LeBron NXXT Gen AMPD PE, on October 1, 2024 in collaboration with LeBron James.
+She also has a deal with BodyArmor sports drink company earning her $1.35 million, as well as deals with Coca-Cola and State Farm, Waymo, DeloitteUS, Twelvebooks, Togetherx, Cox Communications, and JBL.

+Legal issues

+On July 2, 2009, Taurasi was arrested for driving under the influence.
+She pleaded guilty on October 29 and spent a day in jail after a judge suspended nine days of her sentence.